perama-v/perama-v.github.io/docs/cairo/game/aggregated_architecture.md

 - Elements that make the game less interesting.

 Having moved to room B, the players interact with the room B, and then repeat the process.
-First the instantiaion of the next set of rooms:
+First the instantiation of the next set of rooms:

 Rooms P, Q, R, S are deployed to the network, submitted for consideration and players are able to read about the four options in directly, or